yawaramin/stubbex/README.md

-# Stubbex–stub and template with ease
+# Stubbex–stub and validate with ease

 This is a stub server, like Mountebank or Wiremock.
-Its purpose is to automatically record, save, and reply with responses from real endpoints whenever you try to hit the stub endpoint, optionally with interpolation from template stubs that you control.
-Essentially, it's a cache at the granularity of every endpoint for any host.
+Its purpose is to automatically save responses from real endpoints and use those going forward whenever you try to hit the stub endpoint.
+It can also interpolate responses from template stubs that you control, and validate saved stubs against the real responses.

 What sets Stubbex apart (in my opinion) are three things: